The Possibility of Now 12+

 About this book

 Mara James has always been a perfectionist with a plan.
-But despite years of overachieving at her elite school, Mara didn't plan on having a total meltdown during her calculus exam.
-Like a rip-up-the-test-and-get-escorted-out kind of meltdown.
-And she definitely didn't plan on never wanting to show her face again.
+But despite years of overachieving at her elite school, Mara didn’t plan on having a total meltdown during her calculus exam.
+Like a rip-up-the-test-and-walk-out kind of meltdown.
+And she didn’t plan on a video of it going viral.
+And she definitely didn’t plan on never wanting to show her face again.

-Mara knows she should go back,only she can't bring herself to do it.
-Because suddenly she doesn't know why she's been overachieving all these years.
-So Mara tells her mom she wants to go live with her estranged dad in Tahoe.
-Maybe in a place like Tahoe, where people go to get away from everyday life, and with a dad like Trick McHale, a ski bum avoiding real life, Mara can figure things out.
+Mara knows she should go back, but suddenly she doesn’t know why she’s been overachieving all these years.
+Impulsively, she tells her mom she wants to go live with her estranged dad in Tahoe.
+Maybe in a place like Tahoe, where people go to get away from everyday life, and a dad like Trick McHale, a ski bum avoiding the real world, Mara can figure things out.

-Except Tahoe is nothing like she thought it would be.
-There are awesome new friends and a chance to finally get to know Trick, but there are also still massive amounts of schoolwork.
-Can Mara find a balance between the future and the now, or will she miss out on both?
+Only Tahoe is nothing like she thought.
+There’s awesome new friends and hot boys and a chance to finally get to know Trick, but there’s also still massive amounts of schoolwork.
+Can Mara stop planning long enough to see the life that’s happening right now?

 Reviews